Cray-HPE/docs-csm/operations/network/management_network/dell/lldp.md

 no lldp receive
 ```

-Disable the LLDP holdtime multiplier value in CONFIGURATION mode:
+Disable the LLDP `holdtime-multiplier` value in CONFIGURATION mode:

 ```
 no lldp holdtime-multiplier